traumst/neon-chat/README.md

 - Add ability for users to mute/report other users

 ### *Security Considerations*
-- Ensure that the SSE connection is secure (https://) and that we validate and sanitize all incoming messages to prevent cross-site scripting (XSS) attacks.
+- ~~Ensure that the SSE connection is secure (https://)~~
+- Validate nd sanitize all incoming messages to prevent cross-site scripting (XSS) attacks.

-### *GPT*:
+### *GPTs*:
 - Consider for content moderation assistance
-- Consider for virtual member
+- Consider for chat participant - query, image, auto-response